Appdynamics/ssl-certificate-monitoring-extension/README.md

 daysToExpiry

-## Prerequisites ##

-Please make sure that the machine has OpenSSL installed.
-Windows users can download it from https://www.openssl.org/related/binaries.html
-There is a bug in the windows openssl where in the command execution hangs.
-Please download Cygwin's openssl on Windows.

 ## Installation ##

 1. To build from the source, run "mvn clean install" and find the SslCertificateMonitor.zip file in the "target" folder.